guidorice/points-within-polygons/README.md

 # points-within-polygons

-A points in polygons spatial join for Rust and WASM.
+A points in polygons spatial join for Rust and WebAssembly.

 ## Background

-Coming soon: blog post about this, written as someone completely new to Rust.
+🌵Coming soon: blog post about this, written as someone completely new to Rust.

-I modeled this after the [Turf.js](http://turfjs.org/) [pointsWithinPolygon](http://turfjs.org/docs/#pointsWithinPolygon) function and implemented the same function signature in Rust.
+I modeled this after the [Turf.js](http://turfjs.org/) [pointsWithinPolygon](http://turfjs.org/docs/#pointsWithinPolygon) function and implemented (approximately) the same function signature in Rust.
 I tried to implement the same algorithm as well, to make a fair comparison of the [GeoRust](https://github.com/georust) crates which are utilized by this crate.
 The Rust function signature therefore is: